 Many of our eBooks can be downloaded and read on your computer or device.
 Some vendors will require you to use Adobe Digital Editions to download books.
 You will need an Adobe ID and Adobe Digital Editions or another App such as BlueFire Reader to access these books.

 In most cases that will get the content onto your Kindle or other reader.
-For some eBooks you will have the content for a limited time – either 24 hour or 7 days.
-Also, most of the EBSCO eBooks only allow one person to use the book at a time, and a person can check the eBook out for up to 7 days.
+For some eBooks you will have the content for a limited time.
+Some eBooks only allow one person to use the book at a time.

 There are several different options vendors can choose from when it comes to how library users can access ebooks.
 If you are having problems accessing an ebook it may be for one of the following reasons: